zoharkiks/fb-clone/README.md

 </p>

 ## Introduction 🚀
-Create a web app with a frontend that resembles the modern day Facebook.
+A web app with a frontend that resembles the modern day Facebook.
 User can sign in using Google Authorization.
 Once signed in, a user can submit a post with or without an image.
 This post will be saved in Firebase database and will be accessible to the user next time he or she logs in.

 <h3 align="left">Languages and Tools 💻 </h3>
 <p>